observIQ/bindplane-op/docs/install.md

 ### Bindplane CLI

-If you wish to use `bindplanectl` to generate your install command (instead of using the web interface), you can run the following
+If you wish to use `bindplanectl` to generate your install command, you can run the following:
-command:

 ```bash
 bindplanectl install agent